“Magic’s just science that we don’t understand yet.” – Arthur C. Clarke

 by Astara

-As is the case with any bold essay on health, please remember — content in this blog and on our site is for informational or educational purposes only and does not substitute professional medical advice or consultations with healthcare professionals.
+As is the case with any bold essay on health, please remember — content in this blog and on our site is for educational and personal growth purposes only and does not substitute professional medical advice or consultations with healthcare professionals.

 At Illuminating Hearts, we’ve experienced firsthand how sound can be medicine.
 Over the last 9 years, we’ve witnessed our clients evolve a myriad of health challenges through the power of sound.
-Our company is built on the knowing that sound is the beginning of everything.
-We believe that if you go to the source of an issue, you can transform it.
+Our company is built on the knowing that resonance is the beginning of everything, it is at the root of everything.
+If you go to the source of an issue, you can transform it.
 That is why our resonance medicine brings music, metaphysics, and mindfulness together in a new way to heal you at the root of life: vibration. (read more in our blog Healing and Alchemy)

-In the modern world, the sound around us — from mechanical systems, refrigerators, cars, airplanes, etc, — all impact our body negatively, whether we realize it or not.
+In the modern world, the sound around us — from mechanical systems, refrigerators, cars, airplanes, etc, — all impact our body negatively, whether we “hear” it or not.
 They are what we call noise.
 The sounds found in natural world do the opposite, they restore us.
+Nature sounds are not truly silent, yet they are the restorative silence we hunger for in a noisy world.

-Humans yearn for both the pragmatic and the spiritual.
-We at Illuminating Hearts courageously explore both — we delve into the science as well as the esoteric aspects of being alive.
-We help others become aware of the intersection of mind, body, and spirit, alongside science.
-Humans desire to connect to something bigger than ourselves, that we cannot measure or see with our five senses.
-In our personal path of healing and in our path as healers and thought leaders, we’ve discovered there are emotional, mental, and spiritual layers behind every ailment that challenges us.
-That is why we call our resonance medicine offering Sound Alchemy, rather than simply sound healing — to embrace all dimensions of well-being. (read more in our blog Healing and Alchemy)
+What is spiritual?
+It is our desire to connect to something bigger than ourselves, that we cannot measure or see with our five senses.
+In our personal healing journies, we’ve discovered the weaving of emotional, mental, and spiritual layers underneath every ailment that challenges us, which is why we have a systems approach to healing.
+It’s why we call our resonance medicine offering Sound Alchemy, rather than simply sound healing — to embrace all dimensions of well-being so we change our very relationship to each ailment and trauma. (read more in our blog Healing and Alchemy)

-Even so, we understand that scientific measurement and evidence based design is important.
-It evolves our healing methods by staying grounded in what works and doesn’t.
+At Illuminating Hearts, we know scientific measurement and evidence based design is important.
+We evolve our healing methodologies by staying grounded in what works and what doesn’t.
 Music therapists, biomusicologists, sound healers — any modality that involves sound as a therapeutic healing tool — have been researching the primary role sound plays in our health for decades.
 This article aims to reveal the benefits resonance medicine can offer us, rooted in research.

 First, let’s demystify some core terms used in our field by defining them.